-The Winter season is in full swing with some wild weather already in 2018.
-While it is still too early to predict if the West will see another season of record snow levels, there is still reason for skiers and snowboarders to rejoice in the current conditions.
-So it is time for a winter gear check – and maybe hit a couple of post-holiday sales to stock up on a few more sweaters and socks – so you can take full advantage of the winter sport season.
-But, before you head out the door to ski, snowboard or ice skate, take a moment and evaluate a most crucial piece of equipment – your vision.
+The Winter snow season is in full swing in 2021 with excellent snow conditions being reported across the country to the delight of skiers, snowboarders and snowmobilers.
+A winter gear check is therefore in order – along with a hard look at post-holiday sales to stock up on essentials (can’t have too many sweaters and socks) – to take full advantage of the winter sport season.
+But, before you head out the door to enjoy your snow sport of choice, take a moment and evaluate a most crucial piece of equipment – your vision.

 Sporting activities require fast reflexes, which are put into motion by what the eye sees and how the brain responds by engaging hundreds of muscles and organs in the body.
 In other words, your vision for Winter sports directly impacts your ability to get the maximum enjoyment out of them.
 Unfortunately for those who need them, eyeglasses and contact lenses can get in the way of outdoor winter fun.
 People who wear glasses or contact lenses while making the most out of the snow, cold and ice, have some fairly consistent complaints:

-- Wearing prescription glasses under goggles while skiing or snowboarding isn’t very safe in a fall.
+- Wearing prescription glasses under goggles while skiing, snowboarding or snowmobiling isn’t very safe in a fall or crash.

 - Prescription goggles are expensive, with a price tag starting at $200.